 Algae depend on sunlight, carbon dioxide and dissolved minerals for survival, so use water lilies and similar floating plants to cover about half the surface, shading the pond from sunshine.
 Submerged oxygenating plants will also reduce algae by absorbing minerals and carbon dioxide from the water.

-If algae does invade the pond remove as much as you can with a stick or net and then treat with a wildlife friendly treatment such as Barley Straw extract that will kill the algae or one that removes the nutrients that the algae feeds on.
+If algae does invade the pond, remove as much as you can with a stick or net and then treat with a wildlife-friendly algae treatment such as Barley Straw extract that will either kill the algae or remove the nutrients that the algae feeds on.
 Once eliminated, your water pump and filtration system should prevent any re-occurrence.